KetanSomvanshi/KetanSomvanshi/blogs/unlocking-efficient-search-with-quickwit.md

 - [Conclusion](#conclusion)

 ## Introduction
+This is part of blog series <span style="background-color: green;">Do you really need the Big Gun - Elasticsearch ?</span>.
 In today's data-driven world, finding the right search solution is crucial for businesses to extract actionable insights and unlock the value of their data.
 Elasticsearch has long been a popular choice for building robust search applications, but now a new contender has emerged: Quickwit.
 In this blog post, we will delve into a comprehensive comparison of Quickwit and Elasticsearch, exploring their architectures, infrastructure requirements, and the pros and cons of each solution.

 ## ElasticSearch Architecture
 <div align="center">